rumezaa/nurture/README.md

 # Introducing nurture
 ![ol](oneliner.png)
 - Use our app with your therapist
-- Using sentiment analysis : get personalized reccomendations for your messages
+- Using sentiment analysis : get personalized recommendations for your messages
 - Access tools and info for FFT

 # Details.
 ## Inspiration
-We got inspired from common chat platforms such as facebook, messanger and instagram.
+We got inspired from common chat platforms such as facebook, messenger and instagram.
 Although, we decided to put our own spin on it, creating a chat platform that better integrates with the alberta health system.
 We also got inspired from therapy platforms such as betterhelp, with a tailor to both FFT & User experience for both the client and the therapist
 ## What it does